sness23/lablab-orchetstrate/talks/hackathon/slides.md

 # The Problem

-## Sales Reps Spend 80% of Time Researching
+## Sales Reps Spend 80% of Time Researching SMYKM

+- Show Me You Know Me (SMYKM)
 - Reading papers to understand their work
 - Finding equipment they use
 - Identifying pain points